danielamariei/databases-ontology/README.md

 # Databases Ontology

 ### Introduction
-The purpose of this project it to create an ontology for databases and related concepts.
+The purpose of this ontology is to create the common conceptual framework for 'talking' about databases and/or related concepts.
 This should provide a common vocabulary for this domain.

 ### Repository Structure